-Hearst wanted the Examiner to be the paper of record for prep sports in Southern California.
-So he beckoned his track and field writer, Ralph Alexander, and asked him to assemble a band of high school writers who would cover their school’s sports in exchange for meal money and a byline in the Examiner or the Herald Express, the afternoon paper.
+Mr. Hearst wanted his newspaper, the Los Angeles Examiner, to be the paper of record for prep sports in Southern California.
+So he asked track and field writer Ralph Alexander to find high school boys who could cover sports at their schools in exchange for meal money and a byline in the paper.

-They also earned a slot at the first-ever high school journalism workshop at Cal Poly San Luis Obispo, not far from Hearst’s beloved San Simeon.
-During the summer of 1951, the boys learned sportswriting, photography, layout and other journalism skills under the tutelage of Alexander and other members of the Hearst company.
+The boys were also invited to a journalism workshop at Cal Poly San Luis Obispo.
+During the summer of 1951, they learned sports writing, photography and other journalism skills from Alexander and other Hearst journalists.

-Women were admitted to the workshop in 1965, and the group was renamed the California Scholastic Press Association in 1968.
+It was supposed to be a one-time deal.
+But Alexander and his wife, Millie, kept the program going.
+The workshop began admitting girls in 1965, and was renamed the California Scholastic Press Association in 1968.

-Three of them have recently been honored as National High School Journalist of the Year: Julia Poe in 2015, Kellen Browning in 2016, and Meghan Bobrowsky in 2017.
+Three CSPA graduates have been recently honored as National High School Journalist of the Year: Julia Poe in 2015, Kellen Browning in 2016 and Meghan Bobrowsky in 2017.

 Many workshop graduates have gone on to prestigious news careers at publications that include the New York Times, the Wall Street Journal, the Washington Post, the Los Angeles Times, Bloomberg News, Politico, CNN, NBC News and the Associated Press.
 Others shine in publishing, entertainment, television, politics, the law and other fields.